marboga/django-rest-framework/next_level.md

  - someplace like ~/Code/Python/Django

- First off, in our terminal and with our virtual environment active, we will `pip install djangorestframework`.
-I'm assuming that at minimum t
+ First off, in our terminal and with our Django virtual environment active, we will `pip install djangorestframework`.

 - Next we start a new Django project: